 How do I apply?

 All applicants must apply and follow the CASPA application guidelines.
 A University of the Cumberlands Supplemental application and $30 application fee are also required.
+The link to the supplemental application will be provided once your CASPA application has been verified.

 Click here to view University of the Cumberlands' accreditation information.